-If you were walking and got hit by a car in Columbus, you have rights.
-Pedestrian accidents are all too common in Georgia, and they can cause devastating injuries, including fatalities.
-If you were injured in a pedestrian accident, you may be hospitalized and facing a long recovery – with no clue how you are going to pay for it.
-But you are entitled to recover money to pay for an accident that wasn’t your fault.
-A Columbus pedestrian accident lawyer can help.
+You have rights if you were walking and got hit by a car in Columbus.
+Pedestrian accidents are too common in Georgia and can cause devastating injuries, including fatalities.
+If you were injured in a pedestrian accident, you may be hospitalized and facing a long recovery.
+However, you are entitled to recover money to pay for your accident.

-At John Foy & Associates, our lawyers have just one goal: to get you the money you need to make as complete a recovery as possible.
-We have been pursuing that goal for more than 20 years, and in that time we have become known as one of the toughest and best law firms in the entire state.
-Let us give you a FREE consultation and explain what we can do to help you.
-Call us at 404-400-4000 and get your free consultation today.
+At John Foy & Associates, our personal injury attorneys have one goal: to get you the money you need to make as complete a recovery as possible.
+We have been pursuing that goal for more than 20 years and have become known as one of the toughest law firms in the state.
+Contact a Columbus personal injury lawyer today for a FREE consultation.

 Get the strong arm